astravant/digitalgarden/_notes/daily-notes.md

 > ==We're drowning in information and starving for wisdom.==

-> "Life supports what supports more of life." - Tony Robbins
+> Life supports what supports more of life. - Tony Robbins

 # January 24, 2021

 **Offense vs. Defense **
 ==The phases one experiences can be perceived as offense and defense.==

 Defense being primarily reading, researching, and preparation.
 Time pondering and plotting your next moves.
-Looking at trends, market forces, emerging technologies and ideologies.Based on the information you begin to formulate your plans and projects.
+Looking at trends, market forces, emerging technologies and ideologies.
+Based on the information collection process, you begin to formulate your plans and projects.

 To bring these projects to fruition and wide-scale adoption you must enter the offense phase.
 Offense can be described as building; this often takes the form of recruiting, team building, launching products, raising capital for your ventures, marketing/advertising and focusing on users.

-# January 14, 2021
+# January 15, 2021

 - [Decentralized Autonomous Organizations](https://blockchainhub.net/dao-decentralized-autonomous-organization/)